-hiphopadvocate.org is a multi-faceted blog that offers advice, information and opinions with a hip hop twist.
-The blog also recommends books and training that will strengthen your social advocacy skills.
-Plus hiphopadvocate.org showcases volunteers and organizations that have made a difference in their “hoods:” urban, rural and suburban.
+hiphopadvocate.org will also recommend books and training that will strengthen your social advocacy skills.
+Plus hiphopadvocate.org showcases volunteers, protesters, and organizations at its leaders that have made a difference in their “hoods:” urban, rural and suburban.
+Please help us do more than scratch the surface, and consider donating.

-Tara J. Young is a blogger and creator of hiphopadvocate.org.
-By day, she is a senior lead organizer who works hard to train, motivate and empower people to take action that will ensure changes in their community and workplace.
-Before hitting the streets as an organizer, Tara worked briefly for Congressman Sander Levin (D-Mich.).
+Also, Tara recruited and trained volunteers to do various tasks for the campaign.
+Before joining the Jealous Gubernatorial Campaign, Tara was a senior lead organizer who works hard to train, motivate, and empower people to take action that will ensure changes in their community and workplace.
+Before hitting the streets as an organizer, Tara worked briefly for Congressman Sander Levin (D-Mich.)

 Tara attended Wayne State University and received a B.A. in public relations.
 After graduation, she served on the board of the Organization of Black Alumni at Wayne State, where she was voted outstanding member of the year during her first year of service.
 The next year, Tara was elected alumni president.